Garlic For Common Colds: Why And How To Use It

 Tip: To avoid stinky garlic breath, chew on coffee beans or an orange peel after you chew on garlic.

-2. Concoct A Soup: Garlic Soup Recipe
+2. Have Garlic Soup

 - 1 whole head of garlic cloves, peeled and chopped